-Field or Button Description Copy QuickStart Degas Conditions from Smart VacPrep unit [drop-down box] Use to copy the degas conditions settings from the selected Smart VacPrep unit and port.
-Degas Conditions [drop-down box] Use to browse for a .DEG file that contains degas condition para- meters to be used in the analysis.
+Selections Description Copy QuickStart degas conditions from Smart VacPrep Unit [drop-down box] Use to copy the degas conditions settings from the selected Smart VacPrep unit and port.
+Degas conditions [drop-down box] Use to browse for a .DEG file that contains degas condition para- meters to be used in the analysis.
+Heating Phase [table] This option is applicable when degassing with a Smart VacPrep.
+Enter up to five stages of degas conditions.
+Temperature.
+Temperature at which the sample is to be held while degassing.